intuit/Trapheus/README.md

 3. `Subnets` : [Required] A comma separated list of private subnet ids (region specific) from the [Pre-Requisites](#pre-requisites) VPC.
 4. `SenderEmail` : [Required] The SES sending email configured in the [Pre-Requisites](#pre-requisites)
 5. `RecipientEmail` : [Required] Comma separated list of recipient email addresses configured in [Pre-Requisites](#pre-requisites).
 6. `UseVPCAndSubnets` : [Optional] Whether to use the vpc and subnets to create a security group and link the security group and vpc to the lambdas.
 When UseVPCAndSubnets left out (default) or set to 'true', lambdas are connected to a VPC in your account, and by default the function can't access the RDS (or other services) if VPC doesn't provide access (either by routing outbound traffic to a [NAT gateway](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-nat-gateway.html) in a public subnet, or having a [VPC endpoint](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-endpoints.html), both of which incur cost or require more setup).
 If set to 'false', the [lambdas will run in a default Lambda owned VPC that has access to RDS (and other AWS services)](https://docs.aws.amazon.com/lambda/latest/dg/configuration-vpc.html#vpc-internet).
+In case your region doesn't support exporting a RDS snapshot to S3 (check here https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_ExportSnapshot.html) you also need to provide the following parameters:
+7. `ExportSnapshotSupportedRegion` : [Required] A region that supports exporting a snapshot to S3.
+8. `SnapshotCopyExportKmsKey` : [Required] A KmsKeyId (check Pre-requisites section) that will enable the copy of the snapshots across regions.
+Must be created in the region where you are copying to.

 ## Instructions